planttheidea/react-parm/README.md

 #### createMethod

-Create a bound instance or lifecycle method, which will receive the full instance as the first parameter.
+Create a functional instance or lifecycle method, which will receive the full instance as the first parameter.

-_createMethod(instance: ReactComponent, method: function, ...extraArgs: Array<any>): (instance: Object, args: Array<any>, extraArgs: Array<any>) => any_
+_createMethod(instance: ReactComponent, method: function, ...extraArgs: Array<any>): (instance: ReactComponent, args: Array<any>, extraArgs: Array<any>) => any_

 ```javascript
 import React from "react";